uva-engineering-decision-analysis/Langley_Freddie/README.md

 ## Expectations
 After the model has been executed, I am expecting to be provided a predicted drug treatment option that first satisfies the A1C followed with a filtered option.
 Finally, a single option that is the cheapest for the required A1C.
 ## Reproducibility
-Step 1) Your baseline A1C must be between 7% to 15%.
+Step 1) Your baseline A1C must be between 7% to 15%.</br>

 Step 2) If you would like to reproduce results manually, you may look at the effectiveness chart above to see which drug option(s) will bring you to the desired clinical threshold.
-	a) If you are unable to meet the clinical threshold with monotherapy, you may add another drug based off of its effectiveness to satisfy the clinical threshold
+	a) If you are unable to meet the clinical threshold with monotherapy, you may add another drug based off of its effectiveness to satisfy the clinical threshold</br>

 Step 3) Once you have reviewed the available drugs, review the cost of the drug.
 You may now select the drug that is cheapest in cost.
 ## Results
 Currently there aren’t any results.